The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

 This course begins with an overview of the data mining landscape, an introduction to similarity, and then introduces the knowledge discovery workflow, including data processing, cleaning, integration, and transformation, towards pattern recognition methodologies using various statistical and machine learning techniques.
 Additional theoretical dimensions will be introduced as we work our way through a number of different kinds of data mining problems.

-(These are at a high level, and put together with Bloom's Taxonomy in mind)
+(These are at a high level, and put together with Bloom's Taxonomy in mind):

 Understand the core statistical and logical principles which guide knowledge discovery